MIGRAINES & DISABILITY BENEFITS

 MIGRAINE WITH AURA

 If you have a migraine with an aura, then you are having what is known as a classic migraine.
-An aura is a group of sensory, motor and speech symptoms that usually act like warning signals that a migraine headache is about to begin.
+An aura is a group of sensory, motor and speech symptoms that usually act like warning signals that a headache is about to begin.
 The aura usually happens before the headache pain beings, but it can sometimes appear during or even after the headache.
 An aura can last from 10 to 60 minutes.
 About 15% to 20% of people who experience migraines have auras.

 An aura produces symptoms that may include:

-- Seeing bright flashing dots or lights.
+- Seeing bright dots or lights.

 - Blind spots or white spots in your vision.

-- Numb or tingling skin.
+- Numb skin.

 - Speech changes, like slurred speech.